 A professor in the department of environmental and plant biology at Ohio University, Wyatt is also the committee chair for AAUW’s Tech Savvy program for girls in Athens, Ohio.
 Tech Savvy is a daylong STEM career conference designed to attract girls from the sixth through ninth grade to these fields.

 Girls who attended the Tech Savvy at Ohio University earlier this month got a firsthand look at Wyatt’s space-bound experiment when she gave the keynote address.
 Wyatt was glad to use her work to show young girls what women are capable of in STEM careers.

 “Neither of my parents went to college,” said Wyatt, who has always been interested in botany.
 “I’m just hoping that these girls can see you can do just about anything.
 You shouldn’t be thinking, ‘I can’t.’
 You should be thinking, ‘I can.'”

 Wyatt said her experience as a Tech Savvy committee chair has allowed her to connect with fellow AAUW members she would have not known otherwise and, most important, to give girls in the Athens area an opportunity to explore STEM fields as potential career options.
 She praised the volunteers and AAUW members who make Tech Savvy happen, noting that the dedication to middle school outreach is very important to encourage girls to become space researchers.

 “Tech Savvy is giving girls the chance to realize their potential and live up to their potential,” she said.

-This post was written by AAUW STEM Programs and Social Media intern Ariana Witt.
+This post was written by former AAUW STEM Programs and Social Media intern Ariana Witt.